Tyler Heineman: Pittsburgh Pirates

 On May 16, 2022, Tyler Heineman was claimed off waivers by the Pittsburgh Pirates.
 He played in 52 games for Pittsburgh, slashing .211/.277/.254 with no home runs and 8 RBI.
 On November 15, Heineman was designated for assignment by the Pirates after they protected multiple prospects from the Rule 5 draft.
 On November 18, he was non-tendered and became a free agent.

 On December 12, 2022, Heineman re-signed with the Pirates on a minor league contract.
 On April 4, 2023, Heineman was selected to the active roster.
 He appeared in 3 games for Pittsburgh, going 1-for-9 with a walk, a stolen base, and a strikeout.
 On April 26, Heineman was designated for assignment by Pittsburgh following the promotion of Cody Bolton.

 Toronto Blue Jays (second stint)

-On April 30, 2023, Heineman was traded to the Toronto Blue Jays for Vinny Capra.
+On April 30, 2023, Heineman was traded to the Toronto Blue Jays in exchange for Vinny Capra.
+He played in 19 total games for Toronto, slashing .276/.432/.379 with three RBI and seven walks.

 Boston Red Sox

 On December 1, 2023, Heineman was claimed off waivers by the New York Mets.
 The Mets then designated him for assignment on January 30, 2024 and traded him to the Boston Red Sox on February 2 in exchange for cash considerations.
 Heineman was optioned to the Triple–A Worcester Red Sox to begin the 2024 season.

 He was added to Boston's active roster on April 21, when Triston Casas was placed on the injured list.
 On April 23, Heineman was placed on the injured list with a right hamstring injury.
 Following his injury, Heineman was sent to Triple-A Worcester.
 On June 24, Heineman was recalled to Boston after catcher Connor Wong was placed on the paternity list.
 He was optioned back to Triple-A Worcester on June 27.
 Heineman was designated for assignment following the promotion of Zach Penrod on September 14.